Day 16 consisted of one long and steady climb to the top of the Gerlitzen, a peak that we had seen ahead of us for the last few days.

 After a quick stop at the summit station restroom to add a couple of layers of clothing, we set off into the thick fog, passing the summit café where the same awful music was again playing full-blast.

-The day’s easy descent was initially made more complicated by the fact that visibility varied between 5 and 15 metres at best for most of the first hour.
+The day’s easy descent was initially complicated by the fact that visibility varied between 5 and 15 metres at best for most of the first hour.
 The trail markings were more or less invisible and we mostly found our way by closely following the app.
 On the barren summit, we felt like we were in the opening scene of Macbeth and almost expected the three witches to appear at any second!

 Visibility began to improve when we reached the tree line but we lost the trail while on the Philosophers’ Path, a section with art installations and quotations from major philosophers.
 I guess it was only natural to lose our way there and end up wondering where we were going!
 Even so, we quickly found our way back onto the trail and continued to head downhill at a steady pace through the woods.

 The mist continued to clear and, by the time we reached Katrins Buschenscenke, the small inn where we planned to have lunch after our rather meagre breakfast, the sky was blue and the sun was beating down.
 What a contrast with the summit a few hours earlier!
-The extra layers of clothing were back in the pack and we were once more in our usual short and T-shirt combo.
+The extra layers of clothing were back in the pack and we were once more in our usual shorts and T-shirt combo.

 The inn had a terrific view of the lake below but was closed until 2 PM when we arrived at 12:30.
 So we carried on downhill to Steindorf where we had an excellent salad in a friendly little restaurant.